 - In August 2017, Chicago’s Cook County Recorder of deeds concluded a successful 8-month pilot initiative transferring a property on to the blockchain, the conveyance of which was recorded into the public record using a coloured coin.
 Developed by Ragnar Lifthrasir – founder of velox.RE and the International Blockchain Real Estate Association (IBREA) – as the project met all the fundamental approval processes, the plan is now to perform blockchain conveyances across the 50 states);

 - Also in the US, StreetWire is leveraging blockchain technology to build the property data needed to support the adoption of smart electronic contract execution.
-The platform was borne out of CEO Oliver Tickner’s frustration when purchasing a Manhattan apartment;
+The platform was borne out of CEO Oliver Tickner’s frustration when purchasing a Manhattan apartment.
+In April 2018, the organisation announced that they were developing a decentralized data network that will “provide global settlement services for real estate transactions”;

 - As well as tokenised ownership, the Atlant platform is challenging Airbnb’s business model by offering a systemised peer-to-peer rental protocol using blockchain.
 With the history of every property owner and renter available on the secured network itself, both sides are protected and intermediary involvement is unnecessary;

-- The Dubai Land Department (DLD) announced plans become the first government body to fully adopt blockchain, with ambitious aims to digitally record and process all transactions using the technology by 2020.
-Developed by Emirates Real Estate Solutions (ERES), the government will partner with one of the region’s largest property developers wasl Asset Management Group, alongside the Emirates Identity Authority, the Dubai Electricity and Water Authority (DEWA) and Emirates NBD (the Emirate’s largest bank);
+- The Dubai Land Department (DLD) announced plans to become the first government body to fully adopt blockchain, with ambitious aims to digitally record and process all transactions using the technology by 2020.
+Developed by Emirates Real Estate Solutions (ERES), the government will partner with one of the region’s largest property developers wasl Asset Management Group, alongside the Emirates Identity Authority, the Dubai Electricity and Water Authority (DEWA) and Emirates NBD (the Emirate’s largest bank).
+In May 2019, it was announced that the DLD would partner with Dubai’s Mashreq Bank to “release a blockchain-based platform for recording and updating mortgage transactions”;

 - In 2016, the Dutch foundation for real estate data StiVAD signed an agreement to work collaboratively with Kadaster (the national land registration agency) to formalise and implement a digitalised register for real estate transactions;